rin-nas/postgresql-patterns-library/README.md

     (
       octet_length(VALUE) BETWEEN 6 AND 320 -- https://en.wikipedia.org/wiki/Email_address
-      AND VALUE LIKE '_%@_%.__%'            -- rough, but quick check email syntax AND is_email(VALUE)                   -- accurate, but slow check email syntax )
+      AND VALUE LIKE '_%@_%.__%'            -- rough, but quick check email syntax --AND is_email(VALUE)                 -- accurate, but slow check email syntax (DO NOT USE IN DOMAIN!)
+    )
 );